theislab/cross_system_integration/README.md

 For model use instructions see readme in the model (_cross_system_integration_ ) directory.

-## Reproducibility code
+## Repository structure

+- Implementation of the model with VampPrior and cycle-consistency: _cross_system_integration_ directory
 - Model analysis and comparison: _notebooks_ directory
-- Implementation of the model with VampPrior and cycle-consistency: _cross_system_integration_ directory